-Spend time in the Old Port
+Visit the Old Port

-“Vieux Port” in French, Montreal’s Old Port has a 400-year history dating back to the time when fur trading was the economic engine of the day.
+“Vieux Port” in French, the Old Port has a 400-year history dating back to the time when fur trading was the economic engine of the day.
 Today, its purpose has changed from the exchange of goods to entertainment and enjoying the outdoors.

-Each year, more than 6 million people come to the Old Port for Montreal sights like the Ferris wheel, the Montreal Science Centre, river cruises, and the Clock Tower and its summertime beach.
+Each year, more than 6 million people come to the Old Port for attractions like the Ferris wheel, the Montreal Science Centre, river cruises, and the Clock Tower and its summertime beach.
 We enjoyed grabbing lunch at the food truck and watching the people on the zip line soar high above our heads.
 In the winter, the Old Port is the place for ice skating and even ice fishing.

-Enjoy Old Montreal
+Stroll around Old Montreal

-The oldest area of the city, Old Montreal is a cobblestoned neighborhood where French settlers made their home when they first arrived in the 17th century.
+The oldest area of the city, Old Montreal is a cobblestoned neighborhood where French settlers made their homes when they first arrived in the 17th century.
 As a result, it has a high concentration of historic buildings and a very European flair.
 The restaurants and shops in the area are a bit touristy, but it’s still fun to browse and weave your way around the street performers who inevitably stake their claim to a bit of room on Place Jacques Cartier.

 If you have limited time, stroll down Saint Paul Street for the maximum amount of atmosphere.
 Wander by the storefronts, revel in the flowers or winter decorations, and pause for a moment on the benches, if the weather allows.
 If being inside is a better option, visit the boutiques and exhibits in Bonsecours Market, the 150-year-old market on Saint Claude Street.

-See Montreal by bicycle
+See the city by bicycle